How to Build a Prediction Market Platform Like Polymarket

 Prediction markets allow participants to trade shares representing possible outcomes of future real-world events.
 Each outcome is priced between zero and one dollar, reflecting its implied probability.
 If a market asks “Will Candidate X win the election?” and shares for “Yes” trade at $0.65, the market implies a 65% probability of that outcome occurring.

 When the event resolves, winning shares pay out $1.00 each.
 Losing shares expire worthless.
-This simple mechanic transforms collective opinion into a price signal — one that research consistently shows outperforms traditional polling and expert forecasting on comparable events.
+This simple mechanic transforms collective opinion into a real-time price signal — one that research consistently shows outperforms traditional polling and expert forecasting on comparable events.

 The Collective Intelligence Effect

 Prediction markets aggregate dispersed information from thousands of participants simultaneously.
 Each trader puts real capital behind their beliefs, creating a strong incentive to research carefully before placing a position.
-This mechanism — often called the “wisdom of crowds” — produces forecasts that regularly outperform expert consensus in politics, economics, and sports.
+This mechanism — often called the “wisdom of crowds” — produces forecasts that regularly outperform expert consensus across politics, economics, and sports.

 Furthermore, prediction markets are self-correcting.
 When new information emerges, prices update instantly as traders react and reposition.
 Therefore, the market functions as a real-time probability engine rather than a static forecast locked at a single point in time.